The book is somewhat iconic in the industry, so it might be worthy for some readers to skip right to Zero to One summary

 Modern society needs to be more definite.
-Because your startup won’t succeed if you don’t have a business plan, if you don’t define your goals and if don’t have a clear vision of your project.
-Take care of the future beforehand.
-Peter Thiel criticises “lean startup” method for its uncertainty and lack of clarity when it comes to end goals.
-The method suggests you create a minimally viable product and improve it over time through consumer feedback.
+Because your startup won’t succeed if you don’t have a business plan, defined goals and a clear vision of your project, take care of the future beforehand.
+Peter Thiel criticizes the “lean startup” method for its uncertainty and lack of clarity when it comes to end goals.
+The technique suggests you create a minimally viable product and improve it over time through consumer feedback.
 Thiel insists this will lead you to become ordinary and won’t move you from zero to one.

-“Everything that can be invented has been invented” said Charles Duell, the commissioner of the United States Patent and Trademark Office, in 1899.
-This universal disbelief also finds its reflection in ideas and convictions that market is effective (history stores a lot of examples when it wasn’t) or that there is no injustice needed to be fixed.
-Back in the day a lot of people on US soil considered slavery to be absolutely normal, which didn’t mean it was.
-Remember that secrets, discoveries and revelations surround us, they are near and we just need to see them.
+“Everything that can be invented has been invented,” said Charles Duell, the commissioner of the United States Patent and Trademark Office, in 1899.
+This universal disbelief also finds its reflection in ideas and convictions that the market is efficient (history stores a lot of examples when it wasn’t) or that there is no injustice needed to be fixed.
+Back in the day a lot of people on US soil considered slavery to be normal, which didn’t mean it was.
+Remember that secrets, discoveries, and revelations surround us, they are near and we need to see them.

 Keys to creating a great company

-The most important thing you could do is lay a strong and reliable foundation for your company in the beginning for there is no fixing it later.
+The most important thing you could do is lay a reliable and robust foundation for your company in the beginning for there is no fixing it later.

-A right team of like-minded people and structure are important for every company.
-Companies often collapse due to internal conflicts, while trying to blindly follow the money.
-According to Peter Thiel the optimal number of people to include in executive board is three.
-Otherwise there is a high chance for regular conflicts and collisions.
+A right team of like-minded people and structure are essential for every company.
+Companies often collapse due to internal conflicts, while trying to follow the money blindly.
+According to Peter Thiel, the optimal number of people to include in an executive board is three.
+Otherwise, there is a high chance for regular conflicts and collisions.

 A smart way to motivate your team in the beginning, when you don’t have enough financial resources, is to offer them shares and make them a part of your business.
 You need people who understand your mission, your goals and share a vision with you.
 You need those who are ready to be a part of your team.